-Year 11 – New specification from 2018 Art and design Textiles (AQA)
+Year 11 – Art and design Textiles (AQA)

-Students have the opportunity to research and identify their own design briefs.
-They are given the opportunity to work on their strengths to skilfully develop a marketable product to very high standards with an element of art and design.
-Students are encouraged to create products, which are personalised and very individual.
+Students have the opportunity to research and identify their own design briefs based on questions set by AQA.
+They are given the opportunity to work on their strengths to skilfully develop a textile product to a high standard utilising a variety of textile materials and techniques.
+Students are encouraged to create outcomes which are personalised and unique.

-Homework is set on a weekly basis to consolidate classroom teaching, and to allow students to focus their ideas.
-If students are behind due to absence and are unable to catch-up outside of lesson times, occasionally homework will allow them to address this.
+Homework is set on a weekly basis to consolidate classroom teaching and to allow students to focus their ideas.
 This is carefully tracked and monitored.

 The Textiles Department has an open-door policy and is open during most break times for all students to access all facilities and for one-to-one discussion and support.
 Times at the end of school can also be arranged for individual or group learning.